-Ubuntu, a widely used Linux distribution, provides a powerful and accessible command-line interface particularly for Virtual Private Servers (VPS).
-This interface offers an extensive range of tools and commands for efficient system management, empowering users to navigate, configure, and control their systems precisely.
-At its core, Ubuntu's command-line interface is a versatile environment catering to both novice and experienced users.
+Ubuntu, a widely used Linux distribution, provides a powerful and accessible command-line interface, particularly for Virtual Private Servers (VPS).
+This interface offers an extensive set of tools and commands for efficient system management, empowering users to navigate, configure, and precisely control their system.
+Ubuntu's command-line interface is a versatile environment catering to both novice and experienced users.

 | Command | Description | Example |